liamnewmarch/code-pad/README.md

-#Fiddle
+# Fiddle

 _A HTML / CSS / JS sandbox that works offline and between page refreshes._

 This project gives you the ability to write HTML, CSS and Javascript to quickly test your ideas.

-Try it for yourself here [fiddle.liamnewmarch.co.uk](http://fiddle.liamnewmarch.co.uk)
+Try it for yourself here [liamnewmarch.github.io/fiddle](https://liamnewmarch.github.io/fiddle)

 ## Persistent

 Fiddle uses localStorage to store your data between browser refreshes.
-At present you can only store one Fiddle.
-In addition, there is not currently a way of sharing Fiddles between computers.

-## Offline-capable
+## Offline

-Thanks to the appcache manifest file, you can modify the contents of your Fiddle even when you have no internet connection.
-Because the Fiddle is stored in localStorage, an internet connection isn't required to save either.
+Fiddle uses service worker so you can code even when you have no internet connection.